Free Shipping & Easy Returns

 What Is A Bluetooth Audio Receiver?

-This type of device allows you to connect a non-Bluetooth device to your smartphone or other Bluetooth-enabled device and allows you to stream from them.
+Bluetooth audio receivers allow you to connect a non-Bluetooth device to your smartphone or other Bluetooth-enabled device and stream from them.
 This includes speakers, docking stations, HiFi, headphones, and car stereos.

 How Does Bluetooth Work?